The Spectacle: A World-Class Running Festival born in Nelson

 The Spectacle, an upcoming running festival set to take place from December 13 to 15, 2024, in Nelson, New Zealand, is no ordinary event.
 Created by passionate runners for all who love the sport, it brings together the worlds of trail and road running to attract everyone from weekend joggers to elite Olympians.
 The vision for The Spectacle grew from founders Michael Cochrane, Julian Matthews and Annika Pfitzinger’s shared passion for running, community and the stunning natural scenery of Nelson.
 With courses stretching from 1 mile to 100 miles, The Spectacle promises to make a lasting impression on both its participants and the local community.

-For Cochrane, a Nelson native, Mathews a Nelsonian Olympian and Pfitzinger, who hails from a family of Olympians, the event embodies their combined love for running and their desire to bring a world-class running festival to Nelson.
+For Cochrane, a Nelson native, Matthews a Nelsonian Olympian and Pfitzinger, who hails from a family of Olympians, the event embodies their combined love for running and their desire to bring a world-class running festival to Nelson.
 “The Spectacle is a dream come true,” says Cochrane.
 “We’ve created this event to be more than just a race; it’s a celebration of athleticism, community, and everything that makes Nelson special.”
 Nelson’s trails, scenic landscape, and thriving central city, make it an ideal location for such an event, he adds.
 “There are very few places in the world where you can transition from rugged trails to the heart of a vibrant city like this.”

 The Spectacle’s format includes events for runners of all experience levels, making it as inclusive as it is challenging.
 From the high-octane mile to the demanding 100-mile ultramarathon, the event spans a wide range of distances.
 Pfitzinger, who grew up in a family of runners and pursued her own career in athletics, notes that this inclusivity was essential to their vision.
 “We wanted to create an event that everyone could feel part of,” she explains.
 “It’s not just for seasoned runners; it’s for families, newcomers, and seasoned athletes alike.
 Everyone can join in and share the same finish line.”